nuka-coder/nuka-coder/README.md

 ### Hey There, I'm Britany - aka [houdinibeanie][website] 👋

-## I'm a Writer, Developer, Photographer, and Cyclist!
+## I'm a Writer, Developer, Photographer, and Web Designer!
 #### What I'm working on:
 - I'm currently working on this [CS50 course][cs50-course] to sharpen my computer science logic.
 #### What I'm learning: